RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 03/31/2022

-It’s hard to stop a receding hairline — but what if you could just re-sod it like that dry patch on the lawn?
+As many as 50 percent of men will notice their hair is receding by age 50.
+If you’re in that group, you probably already know it’s hard to stop a receding hairline — but what if you could just re-sod it like that dry patch on the lawn?
+The closest thing we have to that is hairline restoration surgery.

 Hairline restoration is a complicated and invasive procedure, and it can be expensive.
-But it might also be worth it, depending on your needs, the damage and how much you’re willing to put your body through for a good-looking head of hair.
+But it might also be worth it, depending on your needs and how important it is to you to truly restore the look of your hair.

-Below, we’ve laid out the ways you can transplant, cover-up, treat and otherwise deal with hair loss, starting with surgical procedures.
+Below, we’ve listed how to transplant, cover-up, treat, and otherwise deal with hair loss and a receding hairline, starting with surgical procedures.

 Surgical hair restoration surgery, or hair transplantation surgery, is a surgical procedure in which a doctor enhances or restores your hairline by grafting hair follicles from elsewhere on your body to your head.

-Today there are two hair transplant techniques commonly used for frontal hairline restoration or restoring an entire hairline: follicular unit extraction (also called FUE) and follicular unit transplantation (known as FUT).
+Today, two hair transplant techniques are commonly used for frontal hairline restoration or restoring an entire hairline: follicular unit extraction (also called FUE) and follicular unit transplantation (known as FUT).

 FUT is considered more efficient and faster than FUE.
-With FUT, the surgeon removes a strip of donor skin with donor hair follicles from your body, separates each individual follicle and then grafts each follicle where they’re needed.
-It’s a bit messier surgically, but faster than other options.
+With FUT, the surgeon removes a strip of donor skin (the area of your body where the hair is harvested from) with donor hair follicles from your body, separates each individual follicle, and then grafts each follicle where they’re needed.
+It’s a bit messier surgically but faster than other hair transplant options.

 Hairline Restoration Surgery Effectiveness

 Both hairline restoration styles are considered effective, assuming everything was done correctly.
-That means that transplanting hair follicles is a safe and effective way to return hair growth and hair function to an area where pattern hair loss has taken place.
+Transplanting hair follicles is a safe and effective way to restore hair growth and function to an area where pattern hair loss has occurred.

 Side Effects of Hairline Restoration Surgery